How to Vote in Every State

 1. Early In-Person;

-If you’re voting absentee by mail or voting early in person, do so today or as soon as you possibly can.
+If you’re voting early in person, do so today or as soon as you possibly can.
 And if you’re voting at your polling place on Election Day, try to get there in the morning.

 1. Check Availability